 A person’s explanatory style is the way they usually engage in explaining life events, by attributing them to underlying causes in terms of:

-The people with pessimistic explanatory style think of the causes of their life events as: internal (“it’s my fault”), stable (“it’s something that’s going to be forever”), and global (“it’s going to affect everything I try to do”).
+The people with a pessimistic explanatory style think of the causes of their life events as internal (“it’s my fault”), stable (“it’s something that’s going to be forever”), and global (“it’s going to affect everything I try to do”).

-While those with optimistic explanatory style think the opposite way, as: the cause of an event in their lives is due to external factors, it is temporary, and it does not involve all aspects of their lives.
+While those with an optimistic explanatory style think the opposite way, as the cause of an event in their lives is due to external factors, it is temporary, and it does not involve all aspects of their lives.

-Those who are high on optimism and hope have been found to fare better at handling uncertainty.
+According to research, Those who are high on optimism and hope fare better at handling uncertainty.
 They are naturally less afraid of the unknown.

 We close this with what Fowler and team concluded: